Phyllonastes lochites: Description

 pair of suprainguinal spots, although patterns differ among individuals and few specimens are nearly patternless.
 Venter is diffusely pigmented in adults but mottled in juveniles.
 There are small circular, white dots scattered across all body surfaces.

 Habitat and conservation

 The species' natural habitat is cloud forest and old growth and secondary forest.
 They are active by day, with males occasionally calling, and typically inhabit leaf litter or moss and root-covered sandy areas.

-Noblella lochites is a rarely encountered species, possibly because of its secretive habits.
+Phyllonastes lochites is a rarely encountered species, possibly because of its secretive habits.
 Land mines left during the Cenepa War offer protection for its range on the Cordillera del Cóndor.